donavon/use-pdf/README.md

 ## Usage

-`@react-pdf/renderer` is great, but using it to render a PDF blob url requires that you use a render prob like some sort of barbarian.
+`@react-pdf/renderer` is great, but using it to render a PDF blob url requires that you use the `BlobProvider` component and a render prop like some sort of barbarian.

 ```js
 import { BlobProvider, Document, Page, Text } from '@react-pdf/renderer';